Front wheel hooks

 Marc Caisso about to hit it right.

-Experienced riders will hook their front wheel to about anything.
+Experienced riders will hook their front wheel onto just anything.